 They are mass marketed and sold in large quantities, not typically at reputed bookstores and mostly elsewhere.
 They mostly come in a quite compact and pocket size fashion of 4”x 6” or 4” x 7”, which means that it is smaller, thinner and softer compared to the paperbacks, but just with a more watered quality.
 I have added a screenshot of the Amazon mass market paperback bestsellers for your reference.

-What is the Difference Between a Trade Paperback and a Mass Market Paperback?
+Difference Between Trade Paperback and Mass Market Paperback?

-The difference between a Trade Paperback and a Mass Market Paperback is just this—a Mass Market Paperback is smaller in size, has low-quality pages, is cheaper, readily available at bus stops, railway stations and small bookstores, and has low-quality cover.
+The difference between Trade Paperbacks and Mass Market Paperbacks is just this—a Mass Market Paperback is smaller in size, has low-quality pages, cheaper, readily available at bus stops, railway stations and small bookstores, and has low-quality cover.

 If you are buying books which are meant to be shelved in your book library, you should probably go with the trade paperback, or even better, go with a hardcover.